Schema Registry API Reference

 GET /subjects/(string: subject)/versions/(versionId: version)/schema

 Get the schema for the specified version of this subject.
-The unescaped schema only is returned.
+Only the unescaped schema string is returned.

 Parameters: